binarydevelop/Obsidian-study-vault/System Design/LLD/LLD Basics 01 — Thinking in Objects & Responsibilities.md

 Everything else (patterns, SOLID, diagrams) builds on this.

 ---
 ### Next Note Options (Choose One)

 1️⃣ **What makes a “good class” (data vs behavior)**
 2️⃣ **Relationships between objects (association, composition, dependency)**
 3️⃣ **Interfaces vs abstract classes (from scratch)**

-Reply with the number — we’ll continue in the same **LLD-first, interview-focused** way.